 paying federal and provincial taxes and payroll source deductions.

 Maximize non-capital losses: If the business has a non-capital loss (meaning, expenses exceed

 income for the business) in any year, consider when would be the best

-carried forward for up to twenty years.
+or carried forward for up to seven years.
 Rather than use it in the tax

 year that the capital loss occurred, it may make more sense to carry

 the non-capital loss back up to three years to recover income tax

 already paid, or to carry it forward to offset a larger tax bill in the